 How Long Does a New DNS Record Take to Resolve?

 Records you add to a domain will be available within seconds from all of DNSimple’s name servers.
-This rapid propagation means your new record is live on our end almost instantly.
+Full DNS propagation - the time it takes for the change to be visible worldwide - depends on how other DNS resolvers handle caching.

+DNS propagation is the time it takes for DNS record changes to spread across all resolvers on the internet.
 When a new record is added, a DNS resolver may not see it immediately if it has recently queried the domain for that same record.
-Resolvers, used by browsers and applications, store DNS information in a cache to reduce network traffic and speed up lookups.
+Resolvers store DNS information in a cache to reduce network traffic and speed up lookups.

 To learn more about how caching works and how to control it, read our What Is Time-to-Live? article.
+For information about DNSimple’s TTL settings, see What is the Minimum Time-To-Live Provided by DNSimple?.

 Have more questions?